andyrich/SRPHM_update_ag/ReadME.txt

 Well file removed because of files size for now.

-Model is having convergence issues.
-And ag package pumping doesn't appear to be reasonable.

 Regarding PRMS properties in current repository: cov_type (cover type): none are bare soil